seL4/l4v/proof/infoflow/timeprotection/timeprot-handover_2023-07.md

 that our ASpec-level TA accounting covers all accesses, we need to **update the ExecSpec** so we can **repair all `corres` proofs** between ASpec and ExecSpec.

-#### Task: Finish updating the ExecSpec to add TA set accounting
+#### Finish updating the ExecSpec to add TA set accounting

 For us to be able to prove `corres`, **we need to add TA set accounting to the ExecSpec** that we can prove corresponds to the TA set accounting in the ASpec.

+So far:
+- We have added `touched_addresses` as a field of the `machine_state` record in `spec/design/m-skel/RISCV64/MachineTypes.thy`.
+- We have defined new, experimental versions of ExecSpec-level `touchObject`, `getObject` and `setObject` in `proof/refine/RISCV64/Invariants_H.thy`, which we specify in `spec/design/skel/PSpaceFuns_H.thy` as overriding their placeholder/original definitions in `spec/haskell/src/SEL4/Model/PSpace.lhs`.

+Still to do:
+- Add `touchObject` to all remaining ExecSpec locations (`spec/haskell/src`) that correspond to wherever we have `touch_object` in the ASpec.
+- Update more existing ExecSpec functions to reflect changes made to their corresponding versions at ASpec level; in particular, we expect the `kheap`/`ksPSpace`-accessing functions to change in this manner.

-This task is partially done; it is recommended to complete this before moving to the next task so we do not waste any time trying to prove `corres` for any incorrect version of an ExecSpec function.
+This task is partially done; Gerwin has recommended to complete this as much as possible -- in particular, **modify or override the actual ExecSpec function**, not attempt to do proofs on an experimental copy -- before trying to prove any relevant `corres` lemma, so we do not waste any time attempting proofs about functions with stale references or missing instances of `touchObject`.

-TODO: Examples of WIP.
+(Drafting them as overrides is fine; we can try to move them back to the ExecSpec if the `corres` proofs succeed.)

-#### Task: Prove "no-fail" as part of `corres` between new ASpec and ExecSpec
+#### Prove "no-fail" as part of `corres` between new ASpec and ExecSpec

 Assertions in the ASpec are enforced by "no-fail" obligations that are part of the `corres` lemmas in Refine that prove correspondence between parts of ASpec and their ExecSpec counterparts.

-TODO: Examples of WIP.
+Thus, we must **repair all `corres` proofs**.

+So far, `touchObject_corres_others` proves `corres` for some cases of `touchObject`, not including CNode, PageTable and DataPage (`proof/refine/RISCV64/KHeap_R.thy`).

+Note, an earlier `corres` proof attempt for `resolveAddressBits` is in `proof/refine/RISCV64/CSpace1_R.thy`.
+Before re-attempting this, the experimental `resolveAddressBits_copy` for which it was attempted needs to be turned into an override or propagated back to ExecSpec.